Brent Cross: Towards the present day

 25 years young

-A year and a bit after the turn of the century, Brent Cross Shopping Centre celebrated its 25th year of trading.
-John Lewis was no doubt a considerable cog in the wheel of ongoing success.
-Of the 1300 partners working at the department store, over 30 founder members still remained.
-On Sunday 15th July 2001, John Lewis Brent Cross became the first branch to open seven days a week, becoming pioneers of Sunday trading.
+In 2001 Brent Cross Shopping Centre celebrated its 25th year of trading.
+Of the 1300 partners working at the John Lewis, over 30 were founder members.
+On 15th July 2001, John Lewis Brent Cross became the first branch to open seven days a week, becoming pioneers of Sunday trading.
 The move was a clear indication of the store’s continuing popularity.